This estate description is part of a short series of posts on the people and society of my homebrew setting, Galthamar.

 A Holbit is industrious and family-oriented, honest and true, hospitable and courteous.
 They follow steady ways of life, such as agriculture, handicrafts and long-contract employment.
 Holbit culture is traditional and modest, with time-honoured forms of worship, celebration, family and community life.
 Holbits accept into their estate those of appropriate position, especially if they are agreeable and settle in well.

 Holbits are dull, conventional, meek and small-minded.
 They lack ambition and appreciation for greatness or achievement, and indeed turn against any who seek to stand out from the crowd or make their own way.
-They are prejudiced against anyone who does not meet their standards of normal appearance, conventional behaviour or social pleasantness.
+They are prejudiced against anyone who does not meet their standards of conventional presentation, behaviour and sociability.
 Holbits have no get-up-and-go.

 Description and styles

 Holbits show the usual Galthamarian range of physical types, with some tendency to small size and away from ‘unusual’ features.